- Start: either in the winter or in the summer semester.

 No points are awarded for the applicants’ knowledge of English and German, but a good knowledge of both languages is an essential requirement for admission to the master’s programme.

-There are two application deadlines for the Master of Economics at the University of Münster for the winter semester 2022/23.
+There is an application deadline for the Master of Economics at the University of Münster for the summer semester 2023.

-Your application will then be reviewed in the second round.
-The second and final application deadline is July 15, 2022.
-If you apply for the Master of Economics by this deadline, you can expect to hear back by the end of June or in early August.
+The final application deadline is January 15, 2023.
+If you apply for the Master of Economics by this deadline, you can expect to hear back by the end of January 2023.

 Further Information on certain deadlines can be found here.